Thai Coconut Sweet Potato Soup

 - Thai-style peanut sauce

 Sweet potatoes make a beautiful smooth and rich-tasting soup with a luxurious texture.
-One of my favorite fall soups is this Coconut Sweet Potato Curry Soup, garnished with fresh pomegranate salsa.
+One of my favorite fall soups is a creamy sweet potato soup garnished with fresh pomegranate.

-Peanuts and sweet potatoes are so good together!
-I added just a bit of peanut butter for a subtle flavor base.
-Plus using a nut butter in a soup or stew is a great way to thicken it without adding dairy or flour.
+Peanuts and sweet potatoes taste great together.
+I added a bit of peanut butter for a subtle flavor base.
+Using nut butter in a soup or stew is a great way to thicken it without adding dairy or flour (and it’s also the secret to this crunchy-hot cucumber salad).

 Thai Coconut Sweet Potato Soup